 U.S. government debt yields fell on Tuesday as Greek bond yields spiked, amid rumors the ECB was making plans for a possible default by Greece.

-European equities closed lower on Tuesday as investors reacted to a slew of earnings news and economic data.
+European markets closed higher Tuesday as investors reacted to a slew of corporate earnings reports and more news about Greece.

 Get the best of CNBC in your inbox

 Turkey only procures oil and gas from known sources and those who accuse it of buying from ISIS need to prove it, President Erdogan said on Thursday.

 Shares of Spanish renewables giant Abengoa were down around 25 percent, a day after the company began insolvency proceedings.

 The U.K. will put "security first," the finance minister said.
 Plus, he scrapped plans to cut welfare payments to low-paid workers.